hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   This should be consistent throughout the chart, but can be overridden per-component as well.

+  - <a name="v-global-image" href="#v-global-image">`image`</a> (`string: "consul:latest"`) -
+  The name of the Docker image (including any tag) for the containers running Consul agents.

+  - <a name="v-global-datacenter" href="#v-global-datacenter">`datacenter`</a> (`string: "dc1"`) -
+  The name of the datacenter that the agent cluster should register as.
+  This must not be changed once the cluster is bootstrapped and running, since Consul doesn't yet support an automatic way to change this value.

 * <a name="v-server" href="#v-server">`server`</a> - Values that configure
   running a Consul server cluster within Kubernetes.